 Putting it all together

-Forms is one of the most useful and flexible tools available to you as a Microsoft 365 user, and making full use of it can help you in any area of business!
-We’re sure there are plenty of further applications for it that we haven’t even considered – but those just might be up for you to discover and use for yourself.
+Forms is one of the most useful and flexible tools available to you as a Microsoft 365 user, and making full use of your Microsoft 365 tools can help you in any area of business.
+We’re sure there are plenty of further applications for Forms that we haven’t even considered – but those just might be up for you to discover and use for yourself!

 Remember when we mentioned the Embed feature of sharing a form?
 Check out the one below, and please let us know what you thought of this article.